 The crew of two would probably consist of a middle-aged married couple.
 The danger of radiation damage during the flight would suggest that a man and a woman who are past reproductive age would be preferable.

-The Dragon capsule would be lofted into space by the Falcon Heavy booster.
+The Orion capsule would be lofted into space by the Space Launch System heavy-lift booster.
 The 2018 launch window represents a rare opportunity for a fast trip of only 501 days.